COALAIP/specs/coala-ip/README.md

 {
     "givenName": "Andy",
     "familyName": "Warhol",
-    "birthDate": "1987-02-22"
+    "birthDate": "1928-08-06"
 }
 ```

-Now, for a human it's obvious that this set of data is about a person named "Andy Warhol" who was born on the 22th
+Now, for a human it's obvious that this set of data is about a person named "Andy Warhol" who was born on the 6th
-February 1987.
+August 1928.
 For a machine that is lacking the intuition and _context_ of a human, resolving this representation is rather
 difficult.

 JSON-LD solves this problem by introducing the concept of a "context" into JSON documents.
 On a high level, this allows